East Mountain Master Plans & Management Plans

 supporting image

 A new Management Plan will be written for Felker’s Falls Conservation Area (FFCA).
 This new Management Plan will update and replace the 1975 Master Plan prepared during the land acquisition.
 FFCA is located above and below the Niagara Escarpment and contains natural areas of significance in the urbanized Hamilton watershed.
 It is also within the NEP area.
-The conservation area contains Felker’s Falls, which is a waterfall over the Escarpment for the east branch of Redhill Creek.
+The conservation area contains Felker’s Falls, a waterfall over the Escarpment for the east branch of Redhill Creek.
 HCA manages the wooded areas of the Escarpment, and the Bruce Trail Conservancy maintains the Bruce Trail running through the property.
 The East Mountain Trail Loop also passes through FFCA.

 • Mount Albion Conservation Area